mrash/afl-cov/README.md

 ## Introduction
 `afl-cov` uses test case files produced by the AFL fuzzer (see:
 [http://lcamtuf.coredump.cx/afl/](http://lcamtuf.coredump.cx/afl/) to produce
-gcov/lcov code coverage results of the targeted binary.
+gcov code coverage results of the targeted binary.
 Code coverage is interpreted from one case to the next by `afl-cov` in order to determine which new functions and lines are hit by AFL with each new test case.
 Further, `afl-cov` allows for specific lines or functions to be searched for within